arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 $ module use /opt/arm/modulefiles
 ```

-You can use the `module avail` command to examine the list of available modules.
+Use the `module avail` command to examine the list of available modules.

 To load the module for Arm Toolchain for Linux, type: